chemprop/chemprop/README.md

 ### Hyperparameter Optimization

 Although the default message passing architecture works quite well on a variety of datasets, optimizing the hyperparameters for a particular dataset often leads to marked improvement in predictive performance.
-We have automated hyperparameter optimization via Bayesian optimization (using the [hyperopt](https://github.com/hyperopt/hyperopt) package) in `hyperparameter_optimization.py`.
-This script finds the optimal hidden size, depth, dropout, and number of feed-forward layers for our model.
+We have automated hyperparameter optimization via Bayesian optimization (using the [hyperopt](https://github.com/hyperopt/hyperopt) package), which will find the optimal hidden size, depth, dropout, and number of feed-forward layers for our model.
 Optimization can be run as follows:
 ```
-python hyperparameter_optimization.py --data_path <data_path> --dataset_type <type> --num_iters <n> --config_save_path <config_path>
+chemprop_hyperopt --data_path <data_path> --dataset_type <type> --num_iters <n> --config_save_path <config_path>
 ```
 where `<n>` is the number of hyperparameter settings to try and `<config_path>` is the path to a `.json` file where the optimal hyperparameters will be saved.

+If installed from source, `chemprop_hyperopt` can be replaced with `python hyperparameter_optimization.py`.

 Once hyperparameter optimization is complete, the optimal hyperparameters can be applied during training by specifying the config path as follows:
 ```
-python train.py --data_path <data_path> --dataset_type <type> --config_path <config_path>
+chemprop_train --data_path <data_path> --dataset_type <type> --config_path <config_path>
 ```

 Note that the hyperparameter optimization script sees all the data given to it.
 The intended use is to run the hyperparameter optimization script on a dataset with the eventual test set held out.
 If you need to optimize hyperparameters separately for several different cross validation splits, you should e.g. set up a bash script to run hyperparameter_optimization.py separately on each split's training and validation data with test held out.